-Myth #2: The decision to hire an attorney will result in your insurance being cancelled or your rate being increased.
+Myth #2: The decision to hire an attorney will result in your insurance being canceled or your premiums being increased.

 Myth #3: The high cost of retaining legal representation in a Florida insurance claims dispute makes it impractical for most policyholders to hire an attorney.

 Reputable insurance claims lawyers in Florida generally do not ask for money up front.
-Our Miami insurance claims law firm typically works on a contingency fee basis when representing policyholders in breach of contract or bad faith lawsuits.
-However, every situation is unique, so you should inquire about billing arrangements prior to executing a retainer agreement with a law firm.
+Our insurance claims law firm typically works on a contingency fee basis when representing policyholders in breach of contract or bad faith lawsuits.

-Myth #4 Public adjusters provide a better option for pursing a homeowner’s claims dispute in Florida than attorneys.
+Myth #4 Public adjusters provide a better option for pursing a homeowner’s insurance claim dispute than attorneys.

-Public adjusters can help you determine the value of your claim and submit a sworn proof of lost, but only attorneys can represent you in a lawsuit against an insurer for a denied claim.
-Whether you are suing to obtain the monetary value of damage to your home or to seek non-contract damages for bad faith conduct by your insurer, civil litigation to obtain damages can only be pursued by a licensed insurance claims attorney.
+Public adjusters can help you process an insurance claim but are not allowed to give legal opinions.
+Only attorneys can represent you in a lawsuit against an insurer for a denied claim.
+Whether you are suing to obtain the monetary value of damage to your home or to seek non-contractual damages for bad faith conduct by your insurer, civil litigation to obtain damages can only be pursued by a licensed attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].